ezinneesther/SQL-Projects/README.md

 ###  1. Data Collection

-We began by collecting sales and ride data for Hass Ride, including variables like:
+I began by collecting sales and ride data for Hass Ride, including variables like:

 - Rider type (casual/registered)
 - Time of day and season